 Director of Science and Research

-Alexandra Scranton is the Director of Science and Research at Women’s Voices for the Earth (WVE).
+Alexandra Scranton is the Director of Science and Research at Women’s Voices for the Earth.
 Alex authors WVE’s scientific reports and provides scientific review for the organization’s programs.
 Prior to working at WVE, she worked in the epidemiology and statistics unit at the American Lung Association headquarters in New York.
-Alexandra currently sits on the Research Advisory Committee for the California Healthy Nail Salon Collaborative and on the Institutional Biosafety Committee for Rocky Mountain Laboratories (a National Institutes of Health facility).
-She has a Masters degree in Environmental Studies from the University of Montana and a BA from Amherst College.
-Alexandra lives and works from Pullman, WA, with her husband and two beautiful daughters.
+She currently sits on the Research Advisory Committee for the California Healthy Nail Salon Collaborative and on the Institutional Biosafety Committee for Rocky Mountain Laboratories (a National Institutes of Health facility).
+She has a master’s degree in Environmental Studies from the University of Montana and a B.A. from Amherst College.
+Alex lives and works from Cheyenne, WY, with her husband and two beautiful daughters.